5l1v3r1/WhatsSpy-Public-wiki/getting-started.markdown

   * `number` may only contain digits.
 Spaces, plus or any other special character are NOT accepted. *Example: 316732174 is correct*
   * `secret` You obtained this in the chapter *2.3) Retrieve the `secret` for a secondary WhatsApp account*.
 * Set the correct timezone of the place where you are in `date_default_timezone_set('MYTIMEZONE');` [(list of timezones)](http://php.net/manual/en/timezones.php).
+* Choose a password for the login later on by changing `$whatsspyPublicAuth = 'whatsspypublic';` to something else.
 * In case you did **not** install WhatsSpy Public in `/var/www/whatsspy/`, set the path for `$whatsspyProfilePath`.
   * `$whatsspyProfilePath` is the absolute path for the system to store the profile pictures.
 For example `/var/www/whatsspy/images/profilepicture/` (default setting), `/var/www/other-dir/images/profilepicture/`.
 Don't forget the last `/`!